metablaster/WindowsFirewallRuleset/README.md

 Feel free to suggest or contribute new rules, or improvements for existing rules or scripts.\
 Just make sure you abide to notices below:

-1. If possible provide some documentation or links (preferably official) for your rules or changes so that it can be easy to verify these rules don't contain mistakes, ex. for ICMP rules you would provide a link to [IANA][iana] with relevant reference document.
+1. If possible provide some documentation or links (preferably official) for your rules or design changes so that it can be easy to verify these rules or changes don't contain mistakes.\
+ex. for ICMP rules you would provide a link to [IANA][iana] with relevant reference document.

-2. To suggest new rules, report problems, or various rule and code improvements, please open new issue here on github and provide details as outlined in "New issue".
+2. To report problems, suggest new rules or various rule and code improvements, please open new issue here on github and provide details as outlined in "New issue".

-3. To contribute your own rules, it is also desired that each rule contains good description of it's purpose, when the user clicks on rule in firewall GUI he/she wants to see what this rule is about and easily conclude whether to enable/disable rule or allow/block network traffic.
+3. To contribute your own rules, it is desired that each rule contains good description of it's purpose, when the user clicks on rule in firewall GUI he/she wants to see what this rule is about and easily conclude whether to enable/disable rule or allow/block network traffic.